cmgoffena13/DE-Capstone-Portfolio-2/README.md

  - **AWS**: I used AWS for my last project and really enjoyed the ease of use and UI.
 So here we are again.
  - **Flask**: I am proficient in Flask web development and I wanted a web page so that I could easily adjust the stream inputs.
  - **InfluxDB**: I wanted to originally use Prometheus, but Prometheus doesn't support inserting of data, just scraping websites.
 Needed a time-series database that supported inserts from Flink, so decided on the popular InfluxDB.
  **EDIT**: InfluxDB ended up not having an official Flink connector, but still became my best option for real-time.
+Worked well with Grafana.
  - **Grafana**: Free dashboard tool designed for real-time data.
 I had already used Prometheus before, so it made sense to gain proficiency in Grafana since they work so well together.
- - **Docker**: great way to re-produce environments and easily create a network using docker-compose.
+ - **Docker**: great way to re-produce environments and easily create a development network using docker-compose.

 ## Initial Data Investigations - Polygon Websocket
 I am already subscribed to some polygon endpoints and with that subscription comes access to their 15 min delay websocket.
 Polygon is a great data resource that I was excited to use again.